contentful/slash-developers/docs/net/tutorials/managment-api.md

 -   Every entry will always include all configured locales.
 -   Calls will include unpublished entries.
--   The CMA dos not cache calls as rigorously as the CDA.
+-   The CMA does not cache calls as rigorously as the CDA.

-For these reasons it's better to use the CDA and the `ContentfulClient` [provided by the .NET SDK](#) if you're only fetching content.
+For these reasons, it's better to use the CDA and the `ContentfulClient` [provided by the .NET SDK](#) if you're only fetching content.
 At times it can be convenient to use the CMA as well.

 For example, to get all entries for a space you can pass a `QueryBuilder` to filter which entries to return.